superruzafa/visual-scala-reference/_functions/reverse.md

 }
 ~~~

-`reverse` creates a collection by swapping the order of the elements.
+`reverse` creates a collection by reversing the order of the elements.

 <figure class="diagram">
   <img src="images/reverse.svg" alt="reverse function">